Last week, I wrote about the Johns Hopkins Bloomberg School of Public Health logo. I now present part 2 of the story.

 When there are School events that involve external audiences the Office of External Affairs will manage the content of the Wall so that it is appropriate for the event.

-Here’s a slide from the Director’s Cut (the colors matched better originally; that they don’t now is an instance of one of the many reasons I hate PowerPoint):
+Here’s a slide from the Director’s Cut (the colors matched better originally; that they don’t now is one of the many reasons I hate PowerPoint):

 And here’s how it was presented: